networkwithoutborders/Smart-Home-Surveillance/README.md

 | 4 | Intruder Alert  | &#10004;  | [Akash Ramjyothi](https://github.com/Akash-Ramjyothi)  |  - |
 |  | |   |  | |

+## To Do
+- Log generation with time stamp on entry of known individual (Improvement of face detection module)
+- Smart Lock (Improvement of face detection module)
+- Alert System (Combination of modules 1 & 2 | Improvement of face detection module)
+- Detection of anamolies or unwanted events (New module)
+- Action recognition (New module)
+- Emotion recognition (New module)

 ## Add to the collection!